minio/operator/docs/cert-manager.md

 ![Cert-manager Issuers.png](images%2FCert-manager%20Issuers.png)

-Cert Manager is installed in the `cert-manager` namespace, as per the Root Issuer, it is created in the default namespace.
-Each namespace also requires a local Issuer, as does the minio-operator namespace.
+Cert Manager is installed in the `cert-manager` namespace.

+Root Issuer is created in the default namespace.

+Is recommended to create a local `Issuer` in each tenant namespace, and as well in the minio-operator namespace.

 > [!NOTE]
 > This guide uses a self-signed Cluster Issuer.
 You can also use [other Issuers supported by Cert Manager](https://cert-manager.io/docs/configuration/issuers/).